Gyimah3/TITANIC-SURVIVAL-API/README.md

 - Sibling = brother, sister, stepbrother, stepsister
 - Spouse = husband, wife (mistresses and fiancés were ignored)
 - parch: The dataset defines family relations in this way...
-- Parent = mother, father
-- Child = daughter, son, stepdaughter, stepson
-- Some children travelled only with a nanny, therefore parch=0 for them.

 # Setup